 A second assumption that Boeing was making in 2018 is that there will be fewer pilots in the future (because militaries are shrinking and fewer trained pilots will become available).
 Artificial intelligence and autonomously piloted planes would be necessary to make up that shortfall.

 So, it would have been easy for Boeing to identify the probable future and its preferable future, a scenario in which the company captured at an early stage the advantages to be gained from artificial intelligence, partly by moving quickly to clear regulatory hurdles against the use of AI or autonomy in commercial aircraft.

 However, there were other plausible, if unlikely, scenarios in the short term.
 What if there was a fatal crash of a Boeing aircraft?
 Even less plausible, what if there were two?
 Under what circumstances might that plausibly happen?
 And what might be the implications?
 How might technology, the continued development of increasingly autonomous aircraft, and the airline’s business proceed in the case of the possible but unlikely occurring?
 Perhaps if greater consideration of potentially unfavorable or merely possible futures had been given, the fatal accidents that did occur could have been prevented.

 Strategic planning that focuses narrowly on the probable future can cost companies the opportunity to effectively consider risks associated with their products and how those risks could impact both company public perception and overall profitability.
 The cone of plausibility serves as a useful reminder that the probable future is only one of many plausible futures to be considered in the planning process.

 What can you do with the cone of plausibility?

 Take action and book a consultation with Prescient to explore all of your possible futures.

-Read a case study in which Prescient helped a biotechnology firm surprised when the ‘probable future’ was disrupted by unexpected developments in the market.
+Read a case study in which Prescient helped a biotechnology firm that was surprised when unexpected developments in the market disrupted the ‘probable future.’